2012 Annual Science Report

 Environmental, microbial, and stoichiometric diversity at Cuatro Ciénegas

-In continuation of regular environmental sampling, PhD students Jessica Corman and Jorge Ramos sampled over 30 distinct water bodies in the valley during summer and fall 2011.
+In continuation of regular environmental sampling, PhD students Jessica Corman and Jorge Ramos sampled over 30 distinct water bodies in the valley during summer 2012.
 Water and sediment samples were collected for major and minor elemental analysis.
-Jessica Corman also continued the ecological and microbiological monitoring of succession in the Pozas Rojas, an area of (formerly) saline pools that was affected by a massive flood in July 2010.
-The area is now drying and the pools are re-forming with increasing levels of salinity.
+Jessica Corman also continued the ecological and microbiological monitoring of succession in the Pozas Rojas, an area of saline pools that was affected by a massive flood in July 2010.
+Initial results of these studies were presented at the 2012 Ecological Society of America (ESA) Annual Meeting.

 Moreno-Letelier, A., Olmedo-Alvarez, G., Eguiarte, L. E., & Souza, V. (2012).
 Divergence and Phylogeny of Firmicutes from the Cuatro Ciénegas Basin, Mexico: A Window to an Ancient Ocean.
 Astrobiology, 12(7), 674–684. doi:10.1089/ast.2011.0685

 Nitti, A., Daniels, C. A., Siefert, J., Souza, V., Hollander, D., & Breitbart, M. (2012).
 Spatially Resolved Genomic, Stable Isotopic, and Lipid Analyses of a Modern Freshwater Microbialite from Cuatro Ciénegas, Mexico.
 Astrobiology, 12(7), 685–698. doi:10.1089/ast.2011.0812